-MINIMUM DAY REQUIREMENTS
+MINIMUM DAY REQUIREMENTS FOR ATHLETICS AND ACTIVITIES

 Any student who does not report to school before 11:25 a.m., and has not made previous arrangements with the school administration, may not attend school activities occurring on the afternoon or evening of his/her lateness.
+Please reference the ATHLETICS section of the Student Handbook for more information regarding student athlete attendance policies.